 This framework focuses on issues pertinent to clinical validation of RWD in premarket and postmarket regulatory decision-making of IVD devices.

-To oversee this project, MDIC formed an IVD RWE Working Group consisting of interested participants among MDIC’s member organizations supplemented with experts in regulatory science and policy, epidemiology, and biostatistics from government and other organizations.
+To oversee this project, MDIC formed an IVD RWE Working Group consisting of subject matter experts from MDIC’s diagnostic member organizations supplemented with experts in regulatory science and policy, epidemiology, and biostatistics from government and other organizations.
 For a list of the Working Group members, please refer to the Authors page at the beginning of the Framework.

 This Framework contains a summary of all elements of the Working Group’s approach.
 Additional content can be found here.